profile-pic

 Jun, 2019 - Sep, 20201 yr 3 months

-Tested over 150+ Android and iOS applications, gaining a deep understanding of mobile app functionality, which laid the foundation for my transition to mobile app development.
-Swiftly acquired proficiency in Telerik Fiddler for testing, navigating through testing workflows and deadlines.
-Demonstrated adaptability by quickly learning to identify and document variances/defects in User Experience and process flows, effectively communicating findings to the team.
+Tested 150+ applications, gaining a deep understanding of mobile app functionality Regularly navigated through testing workflows and deadlines with Telerik Fiddler.
+Demonstrated adaptability by quickly learning to identify and document variances/defects in UX and process flows, effectively communicating findings to the team

 Achievements